cloudburst/libheap/README.md

 ### Libheap Installation

     $ git clone https://github.com/cloudburst/libheap
-    $ pip3 install ./libheap/
+    $ pip3 install --user ./libheap/

-You may need to add it to your Python PATH afterwards so GDB can find it (depending on your setup):
+You may need to add your pip user install to your Python PATH afterwards so GDB can find it (depending on your setup):

     echo "python import sys" >> ~/.gdbinit
     echo "python sys.path.append('~/.local/lib/python3.6/site-packages/')" >> ~/.gdbinit
-    echo "python from libheap import *" >> ~/.gdbinit

 # Usage